jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 The multi-agent system is built as a directed graph using LangGraph, with nodes representing agents and workflow components, and edges representing workflow transitions and data flow.

 **High-Level Architecture:**
-The system consists of a main graph with specialized subgraphs for complex agent logic:
+The system consists of a main graph with specialized modular components for complex agent logic:
 - **Main Graph**: Contains orchestrator, planner, critic agents, and finalizer
-- **Researcher Subgraph**: Handles information gathering with tool interaction
+- **Modular Research Components**: Handles information gathering with tool interaction
-- **Expert Subgraph**: Manages reasoning and calculation with tool interaction
+- **Modular Expert Components**: Manages reasoning and calculation with tool interaction

 **Graph Structure:**
 - **Orchestrator Node**: Central control node that manages workflow execution and state transitions
 - **Agent Nodes**: Planner, Researcher, Expert agents with specialized capabilities
 - **Critic Nodes**: Quality control agents for planner, researcher, and expert outputs
 - **Finalizer Node**: Produces final answer and reasoning trace
-- **Subgraph Nodes**: Researcher and Expert subgraphs for complex tool interaction
+- **Modular Components**: Research and Expert modular components for complex tool interaction

 **Workflow Patterns:**
 - **State-Driven Execution**: Workflow progression based on current state and critic decisions